chef/chef-web-docs/chef_master/source/install_server_ha.rst

 chef-backend.rb options
 =====================================================

-This file is generated using ``chef-backend-ctl gen-sample-backend-config`` and controls most of the various feature and configuration flags going into a Chef HA backend node.
-A number of these options control the reliability, stability and uptime of the backend PostgreSQL databases, the elastic search index and the leader election system - please refrain from changing them unless you have been advised to do so.
+The ``chef-backend.rb`` file is generated using ``chef-backend-ctl gen-sample-backend-config`` and controls most of the various feature and configuration flags going into a Chef HA backend node.
+A number of these options control the reliability, stability and uptime of the backend PostgreSQL databases, the elastic search index, and the leader election system.
+Please refrain from changing them unless you have been advised to do so.

 * ``fqdn``  Host name of this node.
-* ``hide_sensitive``  Set to false if you wish to print deltas of sensitive files and templates during ``chef-backend-ctl reconfigure`` runs.  true by default.
+* ``hide_sensitive``  Set to ``false`` if you wish to print deltas of sensitive files and templates during ``chef-backend-ctl reconfigure`` runs.  ``true`` by default.
 * ``ip_version``  Set to either ``'ipv4'`` or ``'ipv6'``. ``'ipv4'`` by default.
 * ``publish_address``  Externally resolvable IP address of this back-end node.